Aliases for ARRB2 Gene

 GeneCards Summary for ARRB2 Gene

-ARRB2 (Arrestin, Beta 2) is a Protein Coding gene.
-Diseases associated with ARRB2 include whim syndrome.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include receptor binding and ubiquitin protein ligase binding.
-An important paralog of this gene is ARR3.
+ARRB2 (Arrestin Beta 2) is a Protein Coding gene.
+Diseases associated with ARRB2 include Whim Syndrome and Bardet-Biedl Syndrome 19.
+Among its related pathways are Signaling by moderate kinase activity BRAF mutants and RET signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and ubiquitin protein ligase binding.
+An important paralog of this gene is ARRB1.

 UniProtKB/Swiss-Prot for ARRB2 Gene